MinecraftServerControl/mscs/README.md

     # Run mscs backups
     0 */2 * * *  mscs backup myWorld

-* We define HOME and PATH because `cron` may not do it for us.
+* We define HOME and PATH because `cron` may not do it for us. *Make sure that PATH and HOME match the environment on your system.*

 * `0 */2 * * *` is the time interval to backup.
 This particular expression
   means backup every 2 hours.
 You can change this to 3, 4, 5, etc to backup